 Metaverse in 2030 – Future Prediction

 As the metaverse concept begins to incorporate Web3 technology.
-Which enabled by blockchain technology, the future metaverse will resemble our real world in many ways and may even replace some real-world activities.
+Enabled by blockchain technology, the future metaverse will resemble our real world in many ways and may even replace some real-world activities.

-Some metaverse non-fungible token (NFT) vendors have already made their NFTs usable in metaverse games such as clothing and footwear, and more are planning to enter the market.
+Some metaverse non-fungible token (NFT) vendors have already made their NFTs usable in metaverse games, such as clothing and footwear, and more are planning to enter the cryptocurrency market.

 A growing number of NFT fans see opportunities to invest in virtual lands on such games and sell or rent them for a fee.
 The future metaverse could also be a significant contributor to the growth of the virtual economy, which is based on video games and virtual worlds where disruptions are minimal.

-As a result, both users and creators benefit greatly, and this can be amplified if non-fungible tokens (NFTs) are incorporate into in-game assets, allowing for virtual economy decentralization.
+As a result, both users and creators benefit greatly, and this can be amplified if non-fungible tokens (NFTs) are incorporated into in-game assets, allowing for virtual economy decentralization.